JSON vs XMLData FormatsJSON Tutorial

 2.2 XML: Detailed but Verbose

-While XML's verbosity makes it harder to read, it provides explicit start and end markers, reducing ambiguity.
+XML’s verbosity makes it harder to scan for large datasets, but explicit start and end markers reduce ambiguity particularly useful in document-centric applications.

 2.3 Key Differences in Readability

-• JSON's concise nature makes it more accessible to beginners and faster to interpret by humans.
+• JSON’s concise nature makes it more accessible to beginners and faster for humans to interpret.

-• XML's detailed syntax is better for applications where explicit documentation of data structure is necessary.
+• XML’s detailed syntax works better for applications where explicit documentation of data structure is essential.

 3. Use Cases